Editorial note

 - “In the district of Matlab, Bangladesh, outreach family planning programmes were set up in 71 of 141 villages from 1977 to 1996” (Canning & Schultz, 2012, p.
 2).

 - At the same time, similar to northern Nigeria, the context in the study is also a rural area of a LMIC characterized by limited female labor force participation.
-Additionally, the intervention seems somewhat similar to that of Lafiya Nigeria, with health workers visiting women of childbearing age and offering family planning services, including access to contraception.
+Additionally, the intervention seems somewhat similar to that of LN, with health workers visiting women of childbearing age and offering family planning services, including access to contraception.

 - “Community health workers were trained to visit the homes of all married women of childbearing age in the outreach programme villages every 2 weeks to offer them various contraceptives and child and maternal health services and supplies, with some additional services provided after 1982” (Canning & Schultz, 2012, p.
 2).